How long have you had migraine and what type of migraine do you have?

 What medications, treatments or lifestyle changes have you tried to help manage your migraine disease?

-Preventive medication: I finally saw an improvement in frequency of migraine when I started Aimovig injections back in February.
+Preventive medication: I finally saw an improvement in frequency of migraines when I started Aimovig injections back in February.
 I have since switched to Emgality, which I have been on for 3.5 months and it’s been great!
 The injections are pretty painful but only once a month and I would definitely say worth it.
-I saw an improvement after two months and have gone from having eight long migraine per month to about 3-4 but they are less painful and usually go away after sleep.
+I saw an improvement after two months and have gone from having eight long migraines per month to about 3-4 but they are less painful and usually go away after sleep.
 I have had less headaches, particularly at work, and am enjoying being able to work full weeks and normal hours!
 I hope they will continue to improve the longer I am on it.

 Acute medication: I use rizatriptan or two panadol + naproxen to manage attacks.
 I had to journal this all year to learn how to manage medication overuse headaches.

 Lifestyle: Stress reduction and self-acceptance.
-Gaining the confidence to educate those around me and who I work with about my migraine has taken a lot of stress away.
-The more understanding there is around my migraine the less pressure I feel and the less stressed I am, we can only do what we can do.
+Gaining the confidence to educate those around me and who I work with about my migraines has taken a lot of stress away.
+The more understanding there is around my migraines the less pressure I feel and the less stressed I am, we can only do what we can do.
 I have learned to listen to my body too and not push myself in situations that might bring on a migraine, while also realising that I can do the same things as my peers – I just occasionally have to go home early or avoid alcohol!

 Exercise: I think there is a direct link between moving my body and a reduction in headaches.
 I swim four times a week and this has been a game changer as it is a sport I can do with a headache; I don’t feel any pain underwater and I think the cold plunge is good for stress!
 I also love walking, running and yoga.